image from work

 Figure 3: An image generated by DALL•E 3 in response to the prompt "A black and white photograph of a steampunk lion wandering the streets of London on a rainy day during the reign of Queen Victoria as a young girl selling matches tries to sell enough matchboxes to buy dinner."

 The operations of these models are not exclusively probabilistic.
 There are layers of mediation between the user and the image generation system, and between the output of the generation system and the user.
-Dall•E 3 is now embedded within ChatGPT, and rather than simply responding to the prompt provide by the user, DALL•E 3 first runs the user-provided prompt through a request to ChatGPT to write an optimized prompt to DALL•E 3.
+DALL•E 3 is now embedded within ChatGPT, and rather than simply responding to the prompt provide by the user, DALL•E 3 first runs the user-provided prompt through a request to ChatGPT to write an optimized prompt to DALL•E 3.

 My prompt for “lion” became, in ChatGPT’s augmented version, “A realistic depiction of a majestic male lion with a full mane standing on a grassy savanna under a clear blue sky.
 The lion gazes intently into the distance, embodying the powerful presence of the 'king of the jungle'.
 The background features sparse acacia trees and distant hills, capturing the essence of the African savanna.”